itinance/react-native-fs/README.md

 Write the `contents` to `filepath`. `encoding` can be one of `utf8` (default), `ascii`, `base64`. `options` optionally takes an object specifying the file's properties, like mode etc.

+### `promise copyFile(source, destination)`

+Copies the file at `source` in the file system and copies it to the given `destination` path.

+`source` (`String`) is the absolute path to the source file.

+`destination` (`String`) is the absolute path to the destination including the filename.

+NOTE: On Android copyFile will always overwrite the destination.
+On iOS an error will be thrown if the file already exists.

 ### `promise copyFileAssets(source, destination)`

 Copies the file at `source` in the Android app's assets folder and copies it to the given `destination` path.